SS MID? Is that even possible? I will show you how strong Shadow Shaman can be on the midlane, he can destroy nearly anyone! 😀

-I started to play SS only on the mid lane and now I have 300+ Shadow Shaman matches with over 60% win rate and a Divine 1 rank.
+I started to play SS only on the mid lane and now I have 300+ Shadow Shaman matches with over 60% win rate and a Divine 1 rank (see all Dota 2 ranks here).
 I will show you exactly how I play Shadow Shaman mid but before doing that, it’s important to know something I experienced:

 If you fail mid with Shadow Shaman, reports will fly in.
 Let’s say I had about 200 games on the mid lane with Shadow Shaman mid.
 While I dominated about 120+ in the other games it was even or I lost the lane.
 It’s normal to sometimes lose the lane, but if you pick Shadow Shaman mid, everyone hates you.
 A good portion of players will instantly tilt because you do that pick, another good amount will lose any hope to win the game if you die once.
 It’s hard and maybe only recommended if you can deal with that.
 I love to play the underdog style and to destroy the enemy with special builds. 😉